To the Members

 At the time of appointing a Director a formal letter of appointment is given to himwhich interalia explains the role function duties and responsibilities expected of himas a Director of the Company.
-The Director is also explained in detail theCompliance required from him under the Companies Act 2013 and SEBI (LODR) Regulations 2015 andother relevant regulations and affirmation taken with respect to the same.
+This is to provide insights into the Company to enable theIndependent Directors to understand its business in depth to familiarize them with theprocess business and functionaries of the Company and to assist them in performing theirrole as Independent Directors of the Company.
+The Director is also explained in detail theCompliance required from him under the Companies Act 2013 SEBI (LODR) Regulations 2015and other relevant regulations and affirmation taken with respect to the same.

-The Chairman and the Management has also one to one discussion with the Directors tofamiliarize with the companys operations.
+The Chairman and the Management has also one to one discussion with the Directors tofamiliarize with the company's operations

 16. SECRETARIAL AUDIT REPORT

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and rules madethere under the Company has appointed Shri.
-MRL Narasimha Practicing Company Secretary toundertake the Secretarial Audit of the Company.
+MRL Narasimha (C.P No. 799) PracticingCompany Secretary to undertake the Secretarial Audit of the Company.